How Did The Drone Service Business Get Started?

 As “Ohio’s Most Experienced Drone Service Company”, the team at Perfect Perspectives Aerial Imaging have seen countless changes in the drone world over our past 14 years in business.
 When we decided to venture into the Drone Aerial Photography and Video business way back in 2005, competition was mostly nonexistent.
 This was due to several reasons.
 The single rotor UAV helicopter was the primary platform of the time for aerial imaging.
 A tremendous amount of both technical expertise and piloting skill was required to make these drone systems work safely with any efficacy.
 All were custom built and GPS autopilots cost around $20K dollars at the time.
 Sensor gimbal stabilization was slow and not very precise.
 PCM Communication links had short range and were subject to lock-outs.
 Very few had the skills or desire to give it a go considering the numerous obstacles present.
 It was also nearly impossible to get liability insurance underwritten for commercial drone services at the time.
 The upside for those who prevailed was huge however as they established a market foothold way before the floodgates opened in August of 2016.

 Is Starting A Drone Service Business A Good Idea?

 Lured by overly optimistic market predictions of 100 billion dollars, there are now approximately 115,000 FAA Part 107 certificated UAS pilots in the U.S. but the growth rate is now slowing.
 Many thought they could pass the test, buy some gear, launch a website and immediately start making bank deposits.
-As countless recent listings for used commercial drone systems attest, soaring optimism has been replaced with buyer’s remorse in most cases.
-For example, Perfect Perspectives remains as one of the only profitable, full-time drone service companies in Ohio.
+As countless recent listings for used commercial drone systems attest, soaring optimism has been replaced with buyer’s remorse and deflated aspirations in most cases.
+For example, Perfect Perspectives remains as one of the only profitable, dedicated, full-time drone service providers in Ohio.

 The following list details the many reasons why most will not make the Drone Service Business model succeed: